-Breakfast, lunch, and evening meal will be provided as part of the event package, starting with lunch on day 1 and finishing with breakfast on day 5.
-Evening meals and breakfasts will be provided at the hotels and local restaurants, apart from the evening of day 1 where due to timings and logistics this will be taken on the ferry.
+Breakfast, lunch, and evening meal will be provided as part of our service, starting with lunch on day 1 and finishing with breakfast on day 5.
+Evening meals and breakfasts will be provided at hotels/local restaurants, apart from the evening of day 1 where due to timings and logistics this will be taken on the ferry.
 Lunch is provided by Chapeau Catering and includes hot and cold buffet along with arguably the best homemade cakes to keep you going!
 In addition, we will provide refreshments at each cycle checkpoint of which there will be 2 each day, consisting of water, juices and high-energy snacks.
 Chapeau can cater for all special dietary requirements provided you let us know well in advance of the trip.

 What’s unique about Chapeau…why should I choose you?